Version Updates

 More Information

-You should always be in a position to build Loop, if necessary.
-The best practice is to upgrade your build computer (Mac) before upgrading the iOS on your iPhone.
+You should always be in a position to build your OS-AID system when necessary.
+The best practice is to use Browser Build (which takes care of Xcode compatibility for you) or to upgrade your build computer to the required macOS and Xcode version before upgrading the iOS on your iPhone.
 Of course, that’s your choice.

 Bookmark this page! {DO THIS NOW!} Come back when you have a version question in the future.